Dev Blog:Modern front-end development in OpenCms with Vite

 Prepare your environment for using Vite

-Checkout the Mercury template project
+Checkout the Mercury Vite demo project

-git clone https://github.com/alkacon/mercury-template.git
+git clone https://github.com/alkacon/mercury-vite-work.git

+This checks out the master branch of the Mercury Vite demo project.
 After that, switch to the project folder by typing:

-cd mercury-template
+cd mercury-vite-work

-Now you have checked out the master branch of the Mercury template.
 If you want to start developing in your own branch like "myproject" starting from a specific tag version, e.g. Mercury version 20, enter the following command:

 git checkout -b myproject tags/build_20_0_0